 How does the mArgin maker bot work?

-The mArgin maker bot the fourth bot offered by Margin.de.
-It a bot that places limit orders in a dynamic fashion based on parameters you set.
+The mArgin maker bot is the fourth bot offered by Margin.de.
+It is a bot that places limit orders in a dynamic fashion based on the parameters you set.

 You can change the ‘time window’ which is set by dragging the long vertical blue line (see image below – it’s the thin blue line in the middle of the chart running from top to bottom) to set the desired time period.
 The vertical dimension of the time window is given by the lowest and highest priced trades that occurred during that time.